Allan D'Arcangelo: Artistic style

 D'Arcangelo rejected Abstract Expressionism, though his early work has a painterly and somewhat expressive feel.
 He quickly turned to a style of art that seemed to border on Pop Art and Minimalism, Precisionism and Hard-Edge painting.
 Evidently, he didn't fit neatly in the category of Pop Art, though he shared subjects (women, signs, Superman) and techniques (stencil, assemblage) with these artists.
 To D'Arcangelo, his style was less important than the subject matter he depicted and he believed that a culture of protest and resistance was more meaningful than any aesthetic concerns.
 And the subject he chose to explore first and foremost was the American experience.
-At first he touched on specific motifs in the contemporary American consciousness, such as President Kennedy's tragic death in Place of Assassination (1965) and environmental concerns in Can Our National Bird Survive?
+At first he touched on specific motifs in the contemporary American consciousness, such as President Kennedy's tragic death in "Place of Assassination" (1965) and environmental concerns in "Can Our National Bird Survive?"
 (1962).
-However, he quickly turned to expansive, if detached scenes of the American highway.
-These paintings are reminiscent of Chirico-though perhaps not as interested in isolation-and Dali-though there is a stronger interest in the present and disinterest in the past.
-These paintings also have a sharp quality that is reminiscent of the precisionist style, or more specifically, Charles Sheeler.
-These paintings also show a deep interest in the contradictions of flatness and perspective as represented on a canvas-ideas that, likewise, artists of the Middle Ages and early Renaissance pondered often.
+However, he quickly turned to expansive, if detached, scenes of the American highway.
+These paintings are reminiscent of de Chirico — though perhaps not as interested in isolation — and Dali — though there is a stronger interest in the present and disinterest in the past.
+These paintings also have a sharp quality that is reminiscent of the Precisionist style, or, more specifically, Charles Sheeler.
+These paintings also show a deep interest in the contradictions of flatness and perspective as represented on a canvas — ideas that, likewise, artists of the Middle Ages and early Renaissance pondered often.
 Overall, D'Arcangelo makes an effort at distilling his subject matter into its most honest, intelligible, and synoptic descriptions; his paintings are interpretations of the American experience, not just his own memories.